Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 “JOB_ADDED” or “JOB_MOVED”.
 There are more event types however through testing we have noticed that Huntr only sends the 2 above mentioned even types.

+EVENTS
+JOB_ADDED:
+Triggered when a new job is added by a member.

+JOB_MOVED:
+Triggered when the user drags a job from one column to another column.
+Depending on where it is dragged this will trigger another event listed below.

+JOB_APPLICATION_DATE_SET:
+Triggered when one of the following happens:
+- user clicks on the job in their board and sets the application date.
+- user drags a job into the Applied column.
+- user has added a job and sets an "Applied" date under "LOG DATES" in the new job.

+JOB_FIRST_INTERVIEW_DATE_SET:
+Triggered when one of the following happens:
+- user clicks on the job in their board and sets the 1st interview date.
+- user drags a job into the INTERVIEW column.
+- user has added a job and sets an "Interview 1" date under "LOG DATES" in the new job.

+JOB_SECOND_INTERVIEW_DATE_SET:
+Triggered when one of the following happens:
+- user clicks on the job in their board and sets the 2nd interview date.
+- user has added a new job and sets an "Interview 2" date under "LOG DATES" in the new job.

+JOB_OFFER_DATE_SET:
+Triggered when one of the following happens:
+- user clicks on the job in their board and sets an "Offer" date under "LOG DATES".
+- user has dragged a job from one column into the "OFFER" column.

+ ISSUES:
+ Some users seemed to have extra columns such as "Assignment" in their Huntr account while others were able to create columns.
+When jobs are dragged into these "extra" columns there will be no specific event triggered that are tied to these columns.
+ The webhook is open and would allow anyone to update the database.
+An authentication procedure should be implemented to prevent this.

 - Testing:

 How to test incoming events:

+Make sure you have exposed your local server to the internet by installing ngrok using the steps above.

+Then you can create a webhook end point by performing the following:
+- Log into https://hunter.co with the necessary permissions to access the developers menu.
+- On the left handside find the icon that says "Developers" and click on it.
+- On the table "Developers" click on "Webhooks".
+- On the table Webhook endpoints click on the "Add endpoint" button.
+- Paste your webhook URL there.

 Admin —> Boards —> Create Boards